-Informing parents in writing when animals are or will be present in the child-care home and/or on field trips allows parents to decide whether to enroll their child and whether to prohibit or allow their child to have contact with the animals.
+- Informing parents in writing when animals are or will be present in the child-care home and/or on field trips allows parents to decide whether to enroll their child and whether to prohibit or allow their child to have contact with the animals. - Caregivers should supervise children near and around animals' water bowls to ensure children don't play in or drink from the water bowl.